codmpm/node-red-contrib-loxone/README.md

 * Only `controls` are parsed, no `mediaServer`, `weatherServer`, etc.
   Is this enough?
 * ~~No `subcontrols`, yet~~
-* UpDownLeftRight digital/analog are not working at the moment
+* ~~UpDownLeftRight digital/analog are not working at the moment~~ - solved with the webservice node

 ### ToDo